 The EU stands united in its unwavering support to Ukraine in the face of Russia’s full-scale invasion, and cruel and ruthless warfare.
 The EU has stepped up its political, humanitarian, financial and military support to Ukraine and is systematically imposing unprecedented massive sanctions against the Kremlin in order to undermine its military power and, through economic leverage, reduce the potential for the production of means of destruction and damage, as well as the purchase of weapons and components from other countries.

 The EU Civil Protection mechanism delivers aid to Ukraine within the largest and most complex operation of the structure in its entire history.
 Support comes from all 27 EU Member States, as well as from Norway, Turkey, North Macedonia and the European Commission’s rescEU reserve stockpiles.
-It amounted to 66,000 tonnes worth EUR 425 million as of 11 August 2022.
-EUR 348 million has been allocated for the humanitarian needs of people affected by the full-scale invasion (including 13 mln. for Moldova to help Ukrainian refugees).
+It amounted over 84,000 tonnes worth EUR 516 million as of January 2023.

 The EU and its Member States will work with the International and European financial institutions and international organisations to continue to support Ukraine and to help it meet its urgent financing needs, to ensure the operation of key institutions, and once peace returns to restore the country’s economy and the full functioning of the mechanisms of democracy and the system of governance at all levels.